Question: What

 Gradle Wrapper: Gradle Wrapper allows developers to execute Gradle builds on

 machines where Gradle is not installed.
-This is useful for continuous integration of
+This is useful for

 servers.